rainlab/bonjour-theme/README.md

 # bonjour-theme
-A theme that demonstrates multi-lingual content.
+A sample multi-lingual theme for translated content.